titarenko/eslint-plugin-func-call/README.md

 ## Supported Rules

-* `opening-newline` - prohibits insertion of newline after opening brace when function is called with less or `number` of arguments (1 by default)
+* `opening-newline` - prohibits insertion of newline after opening brace when function is called with `number` or less arguments (1 by default)

 ## License